aiming-taxonomy/glossary/governance.md

 The PMC Chair has no additional authority over other members of the PMC: the role is one of coordinator and facilitator.
 The Chair is also expected to ensure that all governance processes are adhered to, and has the casting vote when the project fails to reach consensus.

-### Support
+## Support

 All participants in the community are encouraged to provide support for new users within the project management infrastructure.
 This support is provided as a way of growing the community.
 Those seeking support should recognise that all support activity within the project is voluntary and is therefore provided as and when time allows.
 A user requiring guaranteed response times or results should therefore seek to purchase a support contract from a community member.
 However, for those willing to engage with the project on its own terms, and willing to help support other users, the community support channels are ideal.

-Contribution process
+## Contribution process

 Anyone can contribute to the project, regardless of their skills, as there are many ways to contribute.
-For instance, a contributor might be active on the project mailing list and issue tracker, or might supply patches.
+For instance, a contributor might be active on [discussion board](https://github.com/aiming-taxonomy/aiming-taxonomy/discussions/) and [issue tracker](https://github.com/aiming-taxonomy/aiming-taxonomy/issues/), or might supply patches.
 The various ways of contributing are described in more detail in [contributing.md](contributing.md).

-The developer mailing list is the most appropriate place for a contributor to ask for help when making their first contribution.
+The [discussion board](https://github.com/aiming-taxonomy/aiming-taxonomy/discussions/) is the most appropriate place for a contributor to ask for help when making their first contribution.

-### Decision making process
+## Decision making process

 Decisions about the future of the project are made through discussion with all members of the community, from the newest user to the most experienced PMC member.
-All non-sensitive project management discussion takes place on the project contributors’ mailing list.
-Occasionally, sensitive discussion occurs on a private list.
+All non-sensitive project management discussion takes place on the [discussion board](https://github.com/aiming-taxonomy/aiming-taxonomy/discussions/).
+Occasionally, sensitive discussion occurs on a private board.

 In order to ensure that the project is not bogged down by endless discussion and continual voting, the project operates a policy of lazy consensus.
 This allows the majority of decisions to be made without resorting to a formal vote.

-Lazy consensus
+### Lazy consensus

 Decision making typically involves the following steps: